ComodoSecurity/openedr/README.md

 The telemetry data is stored locally on the endpoint itself.
 You can use any log streaming solution and analysis platform.
 Here we will present, how can you do remote streaming and analysis via open source tools like Elasticsearch ELK and Filebeat.

 ## OpenEDR:
-OpenEDR project will release installer MSI’s signed by Comodo Security Solutions, The default installation folder is C:\Program Files\OpenEdr\EdrAgentV2, currently, we don’t have many options to edit/configure the rule set, alerts, etc.  Those will be coming with upcoming releases.
+OpenEDR project will release installer MSI’s signed by Comodo Security Solutions, The default installation folder is C:\Program Files\OpenEdr\EdrAgentV2

 The agent outputs to C:\ProgramData\edrsvc\log\output_events by default, there you will see the EDR telemetry data where you should point this to Filebeat or other log streaming solutions you want.
+Please check following sections for details

 ## Docker and Docker Compose:
 Docker is widely known virtualizon method for almost all environments you can use use docker for installing Elasticsearch and Log-stash to parse and more visibiltiy we used Docker to virtualize and make an easy setup process for monitoring our openedr agent.
 You can visit and look for more details and configure from https://github.com/docker